Thursday, March 22, 2007

 REVISION OF THE CAULDRON (XXII) IN THE TAIGA TAROT

-I'd really suggest that you scroll down to the previous post on The Cauldron or click here, as it has more background on this new Major I designed.
-Plus meanings I've seen for it in readings over the years and the previous version of the design.
+I strongly suggest that you click here to read the previous post on The Cauldron first, as it has more background on this 23rd Major I designed.
+The Cauldron is a card new to The Tarot entirely, not just this Taiga Tarot.
+The previous post also shares meanings I've seen for it in readings over the years and the previous version of the Taiga Tarot design.

 Additional Background on The Cauldron (XXII): My use of the word "cauldron" is largely poetic, as opposed to alchemical in meaning as in XIV of The Thoth and The Arthurian Tarots.
 (E.g., I often feel when gazing at the night sky that I'm peering into the cauldron of creation.)
-I think of XXII as referencing what is beyond light/dark, pleasure/pain, etc., being just a process.
-Where dualities arise is in manifestation, and in our attempts to look at/understand/effect that process.
-In a way, I see The Cauldron as outside the circle of the 22 Majors, outside of time and manifestation, or rather, as my attempt to represent that which I intuit to be beyond and outside.
+I think of XXII as being a process, a creative ferment, that lies beyond light/dark, pleasure/pain, etc. So that where dualities arise is in manifestation, and in our attempts to look at/understand/effect that process.
+In a way, I see The Cauldron as outside the circle of the 22 Majors, outside of time and manifestation.
+Or rather, as my attempt to represent that which I intuit (imagine?) to be beyond and outside, preceding and following, yet existing within.
+(Prose fails me here, poetry comes closer, and this Taiga Tarot design a wee bit closer yet.)

 A friend suggested that the initial design needed the rim of The Cauldron showing, as taiga are supposed to stand alone, without explanations.
 But as I explained (:-D) to him, the card has never existed before, so has to be explained.
 However, I have put the rim in the design, as I do want to make these taiaga as close as possible to "true" taiga as I can.
 Here's the revision: